Sudan PM held in apparent coup; general declares emergency - NewsBreak

 CAIRO — (AP) — Sudan’s leading general declared a state of emergency Monday, hours after his forces arrested the acting prime minister and disrupted the internet in an apparent coup as the country was nearing a planned transition to a civilian leadership.

 In a televised address, Gen. Abdel-Fattah Burhan announced that he was dissolving the country’s ruling Sovereign Council, as well as the government led by Prime Minister Abdalla Hamdok.
-He said quarrels among political factions prompted the military to intervene but he pledged to complete the country's democratic transition, saying a new technocrat government would lead Sudan to elections.
+He said quarrels among political factions prompted the military to intervene and that a new technocrat government would lead the country to elections.

-In response to the moves, thousands flooded the streets of the capital, Khartoum, and its twin city of Omdurman to protest the apparent military takeover.
+In response, thousands flooded the streets of the capital, Khartoum, and its twin city of Omdurman to protest the apparent military takeover.
 Footage shared online appeared to show protesters blocking streets and setting fire to tires as security forces used tear gas to disperse them.

 Protesters could be heard chanting, “The people are stronger, stronger” and “Retreat is not an option!” as plumes of smoke filled the air.
 Videos on social media showed large crowds crossing bridges over the Nile to the center of the capital.